AndreiD/make_yourself_a_bot/README.md

 ### Step 1 :fire: What you need to know :fire:

 <ul>
-<li>a) some basic knowledge of Python + Flask  see here for getting started with python: https://medium.com/@AndroidAdvance/step-by-step-on-learning-python-programming-easiest-way-in-the-world-8b5a5b4741f7</li>
+<li>a) some basic knowledge of Python + Flask <br />  see here for getting started with python: https://medium.com/@AndroidAdvance/step-by-step-on-learning-python-programming-easiest-way-in-the-world-8b5a5b4741f7</li>
 <li>b) some basic knowledge of html/css + a little bit of javascript</li>
 <li>c) some basic knowledge of how IBM Watson Works.</li>
 </ul>